mnettl/video_backups/README.md

 ## Instructions

 IMPORTANT: Make sure all 3 scripts are in the same folder.
-I'll call it tiktok_holding
+Let's call it tiktok_holding in this example.

-1. Transfer the camera roll photos to tiktok_holding folder
+1. Transfer the camera roll photos to tiktok_holding

-2. Open a bash terminal in that directory
+2. Open a bash terminal in tiktok_holding

 3. Run each of the scripts in order: